stef-cruz/our_neighbourhood/README.md

 The nice to have features that were not implemented on this project:

   - Admin panel: enable the admin to reply to the email without leaving the application.
+  - Scalability idea: Locate the user and suggest the neighbourhood where they want to see events in.
+  - Address validation so users cannot insert an event outside the selected neighbourhood.

 ## Database Schema